murugu-21/murugu-21.github.io/content/blog/toolbox/index.md

 Overall, its a great time to become a developer and I beleive this guide helped you understand the path to become one.
 Its a wild world out there, with patience and years of hard work and a bit of money, you will be able to put together any task assigned to you/any tech startup you want to make.

-Remember, non-technical people thinks its all possible in a day and will ask you do magic with a app. stay away!!!
+Remember, non-technical people thinks its all possible in a day and will ask you do magic with your app. stay away!!!

 ![you want the app to do what!!!](non-tech.png)